fiatconnect/specification/fiatconnect-api.md

 A user needs to be able to store details about a source or destination for fiat funds with the provider.
-The FiatConnect specification refers to these as *Fiat Accounts*, but these can commonly be thought of as, e.g., *bank accounts*, *credit cards*, etc. A fiat account refers to any user-owned accout that supports withdrawals and deposits of fiat-denominated funds.
+The FiatConnect specification refers to these as *Fiat Accounts*, but these can commonly be thought of as, e.g., *bank accounts*, *credit cards*, etc. A fiat account refers to any user-owned account that supports withdrawals and deposits of fiat-denominated funds.
 Similar to KYC details, different providers may support different *types* of fiat accounts, and require different schemas depending on the user's geographical region.
 The FiatConnect specification introduces two distinct concepts to account for this; that of a *Fiat Account Type*, and a *Fiat Account Schema*.
-A *Fiat Account Type* refers to the high-level *type* of fiat account, e.g., bank account, credit card, debit card, etc. A *Fiat Accout Schema* refers to the precise shape that account data should take when being communicated from client to server; each *schema* has an associated *type*.
+A *Fiat Account Type* refers to the high-level *type* of fiat account, e.g., bank account, credit card, debit card, etc. A *Fiat Account Schema* refers to the precise shape that account data should take when being communicated from client to server; each *schema* has an associated *type*.
 This is a subtle, yet important distinction.
 As mentioned in section 2.1, providers may use the *type* of a fiat account for determining whether a transfer is allowed.
 Different providers, however, may have different requirements on how account data is communicated, even for the same account *type*, depending on geographical region.
 Like with KYC schemas, the FiatConnect standard does not make assumptions about fiat account types and schemas; these are designed to be extensible by the community.

-A CICO provider must provide functionality for a client to store fiat accout details with them; these details must be sufficient in order for the provider to initiate a deposit/withdrawal on the user's behalf.
+A CICO provider must provide functionality for a client to store fiat account details with them; these details must be sufficient in order for the provider to initiate a deposit/withdrawal on the user's behalf.
 Providers must also allow clients to retrieve and delete stored accounts.
 Providers may not allow users to submit fiat account details before undergoing KYC verification for the current region, if KYC verification is required.
 Since providers may have restrictions on what fiat account types are allowed for transfers in a particular region, providers must also provide